dyingonkatowice/car-rent-v2/README.md

 # Installation

 1. Clone the repository
-2. Run `npm install` to install the dependencies
+2. Run `pnpm install` to install the dependencies
-3. Run `npm run dev` to start the development server
+3. Run `pnpm run dev` to start the development server

 # Usage